FinCEN SARs

 StepActionStatus

-3Agent optionally reviews a SAR with team members- READY_FOR_REVIEW
+3Agent optionally reviews a SAR with team members- In review

-6FinCEN sends bsa_id if SAR has been ACCEPTED- SENT_TO_FINCEN
+6FinCEN sends bsa_id if SAR has been ACCEPTED- Submission successful

 1. If your SAR is accepted but you later find a mistake, you can amend or correct it.